pcorliss/buildtree/README.md

 - [ ] Fail the build if there is an error of some sort
 - [ ] Save logs to S3 instead of the DB
 - [ ] Kitchen Sync Dockerfile Build
+- [ ] "forget about this build and cleanup after yourself” button
 - [ ] Create a repo query event which enques a build on repo creation.
 (Is this desired behavior with the build head button?)
 - [ ] add pagination repos show
 - [ ] UI Breadcrumbs